pombase/website/src/docs/faq/where-can-i-find-information-about-pombase-data-versions.md

 # Where can I find information about ${database_name} data versions?
 <!-- pombase_categories: Genome statistics and lists -->

+${database_name} annotations are updated daily, with a full release made monthly.
+The data versions used with the current live daily update are documented on the [dataset versions page](/about/dataset-versions).

-${database_name} annotations are updated each time the daily upload to the preview site (behind the scenes) succeeds, with snapshots archived on a monthly basis.
-To refer to ${database_name} in your publications, we recommend citing the date on which you view or download data.
-If you download an archived snapshot, cite its date.
+To refer to ${database_name} in your publications, we recommend citing date of the [monthly release](/latest_release) you used in your analysis.

-%%if db=PomBase
-Prior to the September 2017 PomBase upgrade, periodic data releases were flagged with version numbers and release dates.
-Each legacy version number has two parts, of which the first is the Ensembl Genomes (EG) version and the second is the version of curated PomBase annotations (sequence features, ontology annotations, etc.).
-For example, PomBase version 20_39 used EG version 20 and PomBase annotation data version 39.
-The [Data version history](/about/version-history) page shows additional information about the versions of various data and software portions of the legacy PomBase releases.
-%%end db=PomBase